Daaarkov/WPF_SQLite_LOGIN_TEST/README.md

     ```

 ## Modifing Database
-To modify database you can use all SQLite client software
+To modify database you can use one SQLite client software

 ***